-While the National Curriculum suggests children move through the programmes of study at a similar rate, we recognize that children sometimes need work that is ,"other and different" to support and/or challenge - their mathematics "stage" not "age."
+While the National Curriculum suggests children move through the programmes of study at a similar rate, we recognise that children sometimes need work that is ,"other and different" to support and/or challenge - their mathematics "stage" not "age."
 This is done in a variety of ways:

-- The use of a greater variety of concrete items to support consolidation - Real-life planned links to support abstract concepts - The use of problem-solving activities to further develop reasoning - Timely support and intervention, systematically checking understanding throughout every lesson to embed conceptual development - Small differentiated tasks to suit learning needs of all - Effective AFL throughout every lesson, picking up misconceptions and moving others to deepen understanding with a range of tasks - Marking and verbal feedback throughout every lesson - Booster sessions delivered by class teachers to address misconceptions on a daily basis - SEND Toolkit that ensures children are given work and challenged at the right level for them.
-This banded toolkit is aligned to Classroom Monitor (our tracking system) and allows teachers to show progress with SEND pupils and closely match the objectives to the level of understanding for key children.
+- The use of a greater variety of concrete items to support consolidation - Real-life planned links to support abstract concepts - The use of problem-solving activities to further develop reasoning - Timely support and intervention, systematically checking understanding throughout every lesson to embed conceptual development

+- Small differentiated tasks to suit learning needs of all - Effective AFL throughout every lesson, picking up misconceptions and moving others to deepen understanding with a range of tasks - Live marking and verbal feedback throughout every lesson - Pre-teaching or post-teaching sessions delivered by class teachers or TAs to address misconceptions on a daily basis - SEND Toolkit that ensures children are given work and challenged at the right level for them.